With Smartsheet and Slack integration, you can set an automated workflow to notify a Slack channel when there are changes in Smartsheet.

 - A window appears with a list of all integrations that are connected to your Smartsheet account.

-- Locate the Slack integration listing in the apps list and select Revoke.
+- Locate Slack integration and select Revoke.

 After revoking access, you’ll no longer receive notifications in Slack.

 Alerts will provide different information based on whether one or multiple rows have been added or updated.

 Update and approval requests are only sent as direct messages.

 Here’s what you’ll see in an alert or request based on a single row: